randyyy616/Shipyard-Documentation/docs/blueprint-library/google-sheets/google-sheets-authorization.md

 ![](https://cdn.sanity.io/images/2xyydva6/production/ea6a61dd90c015952071b1f9e2f0dae0569938e7-183x130.png?w=450)

 15. In the popup modal select "**JSON**"  and click "**CREATE**"
 16. Copy the downloaded file JSON contents and save for safe keeping.
-The contents of this file can be pasted into the "**Service Account**" input for all Google Sheets Blueprints.
+The contents of this file can be pasted into the "**Service Account**" input for all Google Sheets Templates.

 ## Inviting a Service Account to a Google Sheet